Check out our frequently asked questions about Shower Glass Panels and Tempered / Toughened glass

 18) Can you see through tempered glass?

-Yes, it looks exactly the same as non-tempered glass, on occasion if you look across the face of the glass from the side you might just see some roller marks/ impressions when the glass was going the tempering furnace.
+Tempered Glass looks exactly the same as non-tempered glass, on occasion if you look across the face of the glass from the side you might just see some roller marks/ impressions when the glass passed through the tempering furnace.

 19) Is all tempered glass green?